Paul Williams (The Young and the Restless): Reception

 The storyline in which Peter Porte joined the show as Paul's psychotic son Ricky was praised.
 Adam Hughes of Yahoo! described the possibilities stemming from his return: "Ricky will undoubtedly open up many old wounds and many new story line possibilities.
 Will he angrily confront Paul?
 Will Isabella manage to return home, as well, to see her big boy?"
 After Paul was forced to shoot (and kill) Ricky, Michael Logan of TV Guide wrote that "the actor tackled his toughest story yet when his character unintentionally killed his own son and nearly went to the slammer.
 Davidson's performance was so beautiful and poignant it made our souls ache".
 Zap2it placed Davidson on a list of "Top 10 Male Entertainers" by the end of 2012: "For the better part of a decade, daytime's best male crier, Doug Davidson rode the bench on The Young and the Restless.
 This was strange, since his popular, P.I. character Paul Williams had previously and consistently driven story on the soap throughout the late 70s, 80s, 90s and early 00s".
 The website was pleased with Paul's new storylines, saying that the "harrowing image" before Paul shot and killed his son "will stay with us for a while".
 Dave Masko of the website Huliq called "turning the character of Paul from a mainstay on the series for 30 years, into someone who murders his own son" one of the stops pulled out by The Young and the Restless to boost "slipping" ratings.

 For his work on The Young and the Restless, Davidson has been awarded three Soap Opera Digest Awards and six nominations.
 He was nominated for Outstanding Younger Actor in 1986 before his nomination for Outstanding Hero two years later, an award he won in 1990 and 1991.
 In 1992 and 1997, Davidson won the Soap Opera Digest Award for Outstanding Supporting Actor.
 The actor was nominated for a Daytime Emmy Award for Outstanding Lead Actor in a Drama Series in 2003, 2010 and 2014 winning the award in 2013.
 Two years earlier in 2011, he was nominated in the Daytime Emmy Award category for Outstanding Supporting Actor in a Drama Series.

+In 2012, Paul was named by writers from Soaps She Knows as the best character of the soap in that year, who wrote that:

+He doesn't have the biggest front-burner storylines, yet he always proves to be a character that gets viewers talking.
+This year was no exception.
+Whether dealing with Patty, in shock and anguish over shooting his own son, or reuniting with a past love, Paul can be counted on to bring a one-two punch of genuine emotion to each and every scene he is in – it's astounding how Doug Davidson never fails to deliver.
+Perhaps not the choice one would expect for best use of a character, given that he's not a lead, but he deserves to be recognized.